February 3 – May 6, 2018

 — Nabila Abdel Nabi, Assistant Curator, The Power Plant

 Kapwani Kiwanga (born 1978 in Hamilton, Ontario) lives and works in Paris.
-She studied Anthropology and Comparative Religions at McGill University in Montréal before entering the École Nationale Supérieure des Beaux-Arts de Paris, taking part in the program La Seine.
-Kiwanga continued her studies in the Fresnoy, Studio National d’Art Contemporain between 2007 and 2009.
+She studied Anthropology and Comparative Religions at McGill University in Montréal before entering the Ecole Nationale Supérieure des Beaux-Arts de Paris, taking part in the program La Seine.
+Kiwanga carried on in the Fresnoy, Studio National d’Art Contemporain between 2007 and 2009.
 She has won several prizes in international festivals for her films and video projects, and was nominated twice for the BAFTA, an award given by the British Academy of Film and Television Arts.
 Kiwanga’s solo exhibitions include Logan Center Exhibitions, University of Chicago (2017); South London Gallery (2015); Viafarini, Milan (2015); FIAC, Paris (2015); and Galeries Nationales du Jeu de Paume, Paris (2014).
 Her work has been part of group exhibitions at Portikus, Frankfurt (2017); Tate, Liverpool (2017); Mac Val, Vitry-sur-Seine, France (2017); Villa Arson, Nice (2017); Museum of Modern Art, Dublin (2015); Salt Beyoglu, Istanbul (2015); Glasgow Center of Contemporary Art (2008); Centre Georges Pompidou, Paris (2006); and Bienal Internacional de Arte Contemporáneo de Almeria (2006).